tillchen/Hugo_Personal_Website/content/posts/2020-03-29-Design-Patterns.md

    * ![Factory](/images/factory.png)
    * Example: ![Factory example](/images/factory_example.png)

-3. **The dependency inversion principle**: Depend upon abstractions.
-Do not depend upon concrete classes.
-High-level components should not depend on low-level components; rather, they should both depend on abstractions.
-    * No variables should hold a reference to a concrete class.
-    * No class should derive from a concrete class.

-4. The abstract factory pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+3. The abstract factory pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.

+4. Used principles:
+    * Dependency inversion.

 ## The Singleton Pattern